brentengelbrecht/island-problem-castaways-variation/README.md

 # Island Problem - Castaways variation

-The standard "islands problem" is an interview question where you are tasked with counting the number islands in a two-dimensional matrix.
+The standard "islands problem" is an interview question where you are tasked with counting the number of islands in a two-dimensional matrix.
 The goal is to determine how many stops (e.g. by boat) are required to visit each island on the grid only once.

 - https://leetcode.com/problems/number-of-islands/description/